jeffreykegler/old_kollos/notes/misc/strand.md

 If `yim` is a nucleotide,
 there will be at least one prefix node.
-To find the set of prefix nodes, we follow `yim`'s predecessor links to the back to the Earley item, call it `pred-yim`, whose dotted rule is `Prediction(Rule(yim))`.
+To find the set of prefix nodes, we follow `yim`'s predecessor links back to the Earley item, call it `pred-yim`, whose dotted rule is `Prediction(Rule(yim))`.